jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

                   emergency.target                      Emergency shell
 ---------------- ------------------------------------- -------------------------

-You can use the command  ```systemctl``` to list all running services and to issue them commands.
-If you wanted to change to a graphical mode directly from your GUI mode you would issue ```systemctl isolate graphical.target``` effectively changing run levels or targets.
-You can change the default target by issuing this command: ```systemctl set-default <name of target>.target```  ```systemctl get-default``` will print out your current default target.
+If you wanted to change to a graphical mode directly from your GUI mode you would issue `systemctl isolate graphical.target` effectively changing targets.
+You can change the default target by issuing this command: `systemctl set-default <name of target>.target`.
+The command `systemctl get-default` will print out your current default target.

-> **Exercise:**  Run the ```systemctl get-default``` command, what is the output?
+> **Exercise:**  Run the `systemctl get-default` command, what is the output?

-## Processes and Services
+## systemd Processes and Services

-Whenever you start a program in Linux, whether that is a service, or something as simple as run a command in the terminal or open a new web-browser tab, that creates a system process.
+Whenever you start a program in Linux, whether that is a service, or something as simple as runnig a command in the terminal or opening a new web-browser tab, that creates a system process.
 Each process gets an ID so that it can be accessed or referenced and is assigned memory space and CPU affinity (priority).
-In addition to a process--which can be short lived or long lived, there are services--which can be helper items such as the login and authentication service or something focused such as an apache2 web-server.
+In addition to a process--which can be short lived or long lived, there are services--which can be helper items such as the login and authentication service or something focused such as the apache2 web-server.
 Each process in turn has a PPID--Parent Process ID, which tells you which other process launched that process.
-In traditional SysVinit ```/sbin/init``` launches each additional service.
+In traditional SysVinit `/sbin/init` launches each additional service.
 In systemd, instead of having PPIDs and PIDs, you have the concept of cgroups and processes grouped together.

 ### Working With Services in systemctl

-> __Example Usage:__ On a systemd based system, service control is done with ```sudo systemctl <command> <name>.service```.
-In the case of Apache2 webserver the command to restart it would look like this:  ```sudo systemctl restart nginx.service```  The ```.service``` can be left off and the system will assume the extension.
+> __Example Usage:__ On a systemd based system, service control is done with `sudo systemctl <command> <name>.service`.
+In the case of Apache2 webserver the command to restart it would look like this:  `sudo systemctl restart nginx.service`  The `.service` can be left off and the system will assume the extension.

-> __Example Usage:__ The ```systemctl``` command has additional abilities.
-It absorbed the ```chkconfig``` command, which was/is used to set services to autostart at boot time.
+> __Example Usage:__ The `systemctl` command has additional abilities.
+It absorbed the `chkconfig` command, which was/is used to set services to autostart at boot time.
 In Fedora installed services do not automatically start at boot time, you must explicitly add them.
-You can check the status of the httpd service by issuing: ```sudo systemctl is-enabled nginx.service```.
+You can check the status of the httpd service by issuing: `sudo systemctl is-enabled nginx.service`.
 Issue that command and what does it report?

-> __Example Usage:__ To disable a service at boot type: ```sudo systemctl disable nginx.service``` and *enable* does the opposite.
+> __Example Usage:__ To disable a service at boot type: `sudo systemctl disable nginx.service` and *enable* does the opposite.
 The *status* option will tell you what is the current status, start or stopped.

 Systemd has the capability for targets to show what they "Require" to run, and what they "Want" to be running before they start.
-Systemd command ```systemctl show``` will show all details relating to a target or a service.
+Systemd command `systemctl show` will show all details relating to a target or a service.
 Let us look at a service definition.
-Type this command, ```cd /lib/systemd/system```,  what do you see?
-Type this command to see the contents of the httpd.serivce file, ```cat nginx.service``` what do you see contained inside?
+Type this command, `cd /lib/systemd/system`,  what do you see?
+Type this command to see the contents of the httpd.serivce file, `cat nginx.service` what do you see contained inside?

 Compared to the make up of a SysVinit service, systemd has a simple design for each of its *service* files.
-They are located in ```/lib/systemd/system```.
-Upon entering this directory you can launch an ```ls``` command and see the actual service files that you start/stop and enable/disable with ```systemctl```.
+They are located in `/lib/systemd/system`.
+Upon entering this directory you can launch an `ls` command and see the actual service files that you start/stop and enable/disable with `systemctl`.

 ```bash
 # /lib/systemd/system/nginx.service file content